-Lorenzo predictor~\cite{lorenzo} estimates the value for a given data point using its immediate neighbors that have already been processed.
-The data value is predicted by the $n-1$ degree polynomials defined by the $2^n-1$ neighbor points for $n$-dimensional data, and it is proved that the predicted value can be represented as signed combinations of its neighbor nodes.
-Thus, the neighbor nodes can be divided into two groups: positive nodes with sign coefficient $1$ and negative nodes with sign coefficient $-1$.
-For example, as shown in Fig.~\ref{fig:prediction}(a), 3D Lorenzo predictor predicts the value for current node with the following formula
+The Lorenzo predictor~\cite{lorenzo} estimates the value for a given data point using its immediate neighbors that have already been processed.
+The data value is predicted by the $d-1$ degree polynomial determined by $2^d-1$ neighboring values for $d$-dimensional data, and it is proved that the predicted value can be represented as a signed combination of the neighboring values.
+Thus, the neighboring nodes can be divided into two groups: positive nodes, with sign coefficient $1$, and negative nodes, with sign coefficient $-1$.
+For example, as shown in Fig.~\ref{fig:prediction}(a), the 3D Lorenzo predictor predicts the value for current node $u_{111}$ with the following formula:

-One major drawback of Lorenzo predictor comes from the inaccurate polynomials computed from the skewed processed data, which leads to unexpected artifacts in the decompressed data, especially when compression ratio is high (i.e., error bound is loose)~\cite{sz-reg}.
-Nevertheless, its high-order function approximation (e.g., quadratic function for 3D data) offers accurate prediction when the impact of decompressed values is small (i.e., error bound is tight)~\cite{sz17}.
+One characteristic of the Lorenzo predictor is that its prediction accuracy relies heavily on the user-specified error tolerance.
+Specifically, it has to use reconstructed data with certain errors (i.e., $\Tilde{u}$ instead of $u$) in its prediction, in order to ensure that the predicted values are exactly the same between the compression and decompression stages.
+This inevitably results in inaccurate predictions, especially when the user-specified error tolerance is relatively high.
+On the other hand, the Lorenzo predictor features a high-order data approximation (e.g., using quadratic polynomials for 3D data), which offers accurate prediction, especially when the user-specified error tolerance is low~\cite{lorenzo, sz17}, since the impact of using reconstructed rather than original values is tiny in this situation.